List Operators

 **Applies to New Operators Only**

-Old list operators (e.g., Empty, Not Empty, Contains, Equals) return only a boolean pass/fail and do not expose these tokens.
+> Old list operators (e.g., Is Empty, Not Empty, Includes Text, Equals) return **only** a boolean pass/fail and do not expose these tokens.

 The **filtered list of items** that the operator processed.